This is the multi-page printable view of this section. Click here to print.

 Replica Information

-Replica Information tab is enabled only when a Replica is configured in the cluster.
+The Replica Information tab is activated only if Replica is configured in the cluster.
 Through the Replica Information tab, you can check the Master cluster name, number of replicas, and Replica status.

 |---|---|